boulder-on/JPassport/README.md

 JPassport works like [Java Native Access (JNA)](https://github.com/java-native-access/jna) but uses the [Foreign Linker API](https://openjdk.java.net/jeps/393) instead of JNI.
 Similar to JNA, you declare a Java interface that is bound to the external C library using method names.
-The goal of this project is to a) start working with the Foreign Linker, b) provide a drop in replacement for JNA in simple applications.
+The goal of this project is to a) start working with the Foreign Linker, b) provide a drop-in replacement for JNA in simple applications.

-As part of the Foreign Linker API a tool called [JExtract](https://github.com/openjdk/panama-foreign/blob/foreign-jextract/doc/panama_jextract.md) is available.
-Given a header file JExtract will build the classes needed to access a C library.
-If you have a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.
+As part of the Foreign Linker API, a tool called [JExtract](https://github.com/openjdk/panama-foreign/blob/foreign-jextract/doc/panama_jextract.md) is available.
+Given a header file, JExtract will build the classes needed to access a C library.
+If you have a large header file, then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

 **Java 24 and later** are required to use this library.
 There are separate branches for Java 17 to 22.